whennemuth/kuali-cloudformation/kuali_ec2/README.md

 ### Features:

 1. **EC2:**
-   A single EC2 instance running the application modules and optionally a second EC2 instance running several mongo databases.te ip address.
+   A single EC2 instance running the application modules and optionally a second EC2 instance running several mongo databases.
+   There is no hostname for the application and the tcp/ip address for the ec2 instance is used and is only reachable if logged in through the appropriate campus vpn.
 2. **Docker:**
    Part of EC2 initialization includes starting up docker containers for kc, core, dashboard and pdf modules.
 3. **Nginx:**